What is lipedema?

 Treatment involves a combination of surgical and non-surgical strategies and is based on a multidisciplinary approach, including Functional Nutrition, Dermatofunctional Physiotherapy and Plastic and Reconstructive Surgery.

-Dermatofunctional physiotherapy: Specialized lymphatic drainage (pre- and post-operative) reduces edema and promotes lymphatic circulation, making it an essential resource in the treatment of patients with lipedema.
+Dermatofunctional PhysiotherapySpecialised lymphatic drainage (pre- and post-operative) reduces oedema and promotes lymphatic circulation, making it an essential resource in the treatment of patients with lipedema.

 With the right treatment, it is possible to delay the progression of the disease and significantly improve its symptoms in order to improve the patient's quality of life.